Summarize this with

 Yes.
 You connect the same App Store Connect and Google Play Console accounts.
 Your existing reviews are imported (Lookback: 4 weeks) and the AI immediately starts learning from your historical replies.
 There is no lock-in, both tools use the same store APIs.

-Does replient.ai also have ASO features?
+Does replient.ai have ASO features too?

 Does replient.ai also support Huawei or the Amazon Appstore?